Comparison of different approaches to the quasi-static approximation in Horndeski models: Comparison with the exact numerical results

 We would also like to comment further on the divergence seen for the expressions derived within the MP approach and the consequences it carries.
 We will discuss in detail models 1 and 4, as the expressions are considerably simpler than other cases.
 For these models, the only relevant function is $\beta_4$, which, for a $k$-essence-like model reads $\beta_4=2\dot{H}/H^2+3(1+c_{\rm a,ds}^2)$.
 Assuming a $\Lambda$CDM background, $c_{\rm a,ds}^2=w_{\rm ds}=-1$, this coefficient reduces to $\beta_4=2\dot{H}/H^2\propto-(\rho_{\rm m}+P_{\rm m})<0$ at all times and smaller at earlier times, when matter dominates.
 This implies that at earlier times the divergence is shifted towards smaller scales, which are those of interest, being in the regime of validity of the quasi-static approximation.
 The scale where the divergence takes place is therefore ${\rm K}^2\propto1/c_{\rm s}^2$.
 To shift the divergence to scales not affecting the whole analysis (${\rm K}\to 0$), the sound speed of perturbations must be very large, $c_{\rm s}^2\gg 1$.
-This is the case, for example, of the cuscuton model \citep{Afshordi2007a,Afshordi2007b}.
+This is the case, for example, of the cuscuton model \citep{Afshordi2007a,Afshordi2007b}, where the sound speed of perturbations is infinite.
+This model can be realised as the incompressible limit of a $k$-essence theory.
+Since it can be shown that perturbations do not introduce any additional dynamical degree of freedom but simply satisfy a constraint equation, the theory is causal in that no microscopic information is carried.
 Similar conclusions can be reached for model 4, where additional terms involving $\alpha_{\rm M}$ will be present.
 This implies that for the set of parameters and models considered, the formulation of the metric potentials is not viable.

 To see this from another point of view, we can refer to the equations for the potentials.
 When the denominator goes to zero, it means that the coefficient $C_{\Psi}$ in Eq.~(\ref{eqn:MP}) is zero and the only terms surviving are those with $\ddot{\Psi}$ and $\dot{\Psi}$, illustrating a break down of the QSA in this case.
 These divergences are also present in the EoS approach, but only for models which are very different from the $\Lambda$CDM, which are of much less interest as they are already ruled out.